Coming from a coastal town in an area defined as “Tropical Desert Forest” my first visit to Constanza in my early teens came as a real shock.

 And did I tell you I love the name?
 It has become my newest nickname for my daughter.
 “Hey Shuga!” beats the previous one (Fluffles).

-Cooling, healthy and a sure hit with grownups and children alike, these delicious strawberry popsicles beat anything you can get from a store.
+Cooling, healthy and a sure hit with grownups and children alike, these Strawberry and Yogurt Popsicles and Ice Cream beat anything you can get from a store.

 - 2 doz. strawberries, washed